maticnetwork/matic.js/docs/content/docs/setup/web3js.md

 use(Web3ClientPlugin)
 ```

-Let's see one example of creating `POSClient` using web3 -
+Let's see an example of creating `POSClient` using web3 -

 ```
 import { POSClient,use } from "@maticnetwork/maticjs"